 Why fence pools?

-Drownings decreased dramatically after the Fencing of Swimming Pools Act was enacted in 1987.
+Drownings decreased dramatically after the Fencing of Swimming Pools Act was made in 1987.
 Before pool fencing legislation was enacted, on average 10 young children per year drowned in residential swimming pools.
 This average has reduced to two young children per year.
 Most of the children who have drowned were under three years of age.
+This clearly shows that by restricting accidental, unsupervised access to the pool, the barriers help keep young children safer.

 Safety covers can be the barrier that restricts access to a small heated pool, such as a spa pool, where: